 - Peacekeeping 1947 to present

 If you’re going to be visiting Anzac Cove this April 25th and are a bit light on top hair wise, why not pop in and visit us to discuss a possible hair transplant solution.
-After your visit to Anzac Cove of course!
+After your visit to the legends of Anzac Cove of course!